-- Confidence in the validity of a finding, based on the type, amount, quality and consistency of evidence (e.g., mechanistic understanding, theory, data, models, expert judgement) and the degree of agreement.
-Confidence is expressed qualitatively. - Quantified measures of uncertainty in a finding expressed probabilistically (based on statistical analysis of observations or model results, or expert judgement).
+- Confidence in the validity of a finding, based on the type, amount, quality, and consistency of evidence (e.g., mechanistic understanding, theory, data, models, expert judgment) and the degree of agreement.
+Confidence is expressed qualitatively. - Quantified measures of uncertainty in a finding expressed probabilistically (based on statistical analysis of observations or model results, or expert judgment).

 The AR5 Guidance Note refines the guidance provided to support the IPCC Third and Fourth Assessment Reports.
-Direct comparisons between assessment of uncertainties in findings in this Report and those in the AR4 and the SREX are difficult, because of the application of the revised guidance note on uncertainties, as well as the availability of new information, improved scientific understanding, continued analyses of data and models and specific differences in methodologies applied in the assessed studies.
+Direct comparisons between assessment of uncertainties in findings in this report and those in the IPCC Fourth Assessment Report and the IPCC Special Report on Managing the Risk of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) are difficult, because of the application of the revised guidance note on uncertainties, as well as the availability of new information, improved scientific understanding, continued analyses of data and models, and specific differences in methodologies applied in the assessed studies.
 For some climate variables, different aspects have been assessed and therefore a direct comparison would be inappropriate.

 Each key finding is based on an author team's evaluation of associated evidence and agreement.
-The confidence metric provides a qualitative synthesis of an author team's judgement about the validity of a finding, as determined through evaluation of evidence and agreement.
+The confidence metric provides a qualitative synthesis of an author team's judgment about the validity of a finding, as determined through evaluation of evidence and agreement.
 If uncertainties can be quantified probabilistically, an author team can characterize a finding using the calibrated likelihood language or a more precise presentation of probability.
 Unless otherwise indicated, high or very high confidence is associated with findings for which an author team has assigned a likelihood term.

 The following summary terms are used to describe the available evidence: limited, medium, or robust; and for the degree of agreement: low, medium, or high.
-A level of confidence is expressed using five qualifiers very low, low, medium, high, and very high, and typeset in italics, e.g., medium confidence.
+A level of confidence is expressed using five qualifiers very low, low, medium, high, and very high.
 Box TS.1, Figure 1 depicts summary statements for evidence and agreement and their relationship to confidence.
-There is flexibility in this relationship; for a given evidence and agreement statement, different confidence levels can be assigned, but increasing levels of evidence and degrees of agreement correlate with increasing confidence.
+There is flexibility in this relationship; for a given evidence and agreement statement, different confidence levels can be assigned, but increasing levels of evidence and degrees of agreement are correlated with increasing confidence.